Bungalow64/SlowFox/README.md

 # But, I hate underscores.
 Can I change what's generated?

-Yes, yes you can.
+Yes you can.
 In a `.editorconfig` file, you can change the naming convention used so that it doesn't have a preceeding underscore.

 ```
 [*.cs]